All Products

 Expenses and Costs:Renew expiring resources

-Status changes after resource expiration
+Impact of not renewing after resource expiration

-After expiration, most cloud products go through three phases: Grace period, Suspension, and Release and deletion.
+After expiration, most cloud products go through three phases: Grace period, Suspension, and Release and deletion:

 • Release and deletion: The system automatically releases the resource and permanently deletes all data.